Main Content

 Prerequisites

-• PWM_frequency — Enter the switching frequency of PWM.
-Note that you may need to tune controller gains again if you change this value.
+• PWM_frequency — Enter the switching frequency of the pulse-width modulation (PWM).
+Note that you might need to tune controller gains again if you change this value.

 • Kp and Ki — Enter the PI controller gains.
 Note that the example does not automatically compute these values.
 Set these gains according to the hardware setup.